-- 7. Were the costs recovered by the utility through its EECRF for program year 2018 in compliance with PURA § 39.905 and 16 TAC § 25.182? - 8.
+- 7. Were the costs recovered by the utility through its EECRF for program year 2018 in compliance with PURA § 39.905 and 16 TAC §§ 25.181 and 25.182? - 8.
 Were the costs recovered by the utility through its EECRF for program year 2018 reasonable and necessary to reduce demand growth or energy consumption? - a.
 Are the actual costs of administration and costs of research and development for program year 2018 in compliance with the administrative-spending caps in 16 TAC § 25.181(g) or higher spending caps otherwise established by the Commission?
-If otherwise established by the Commission, in which docket were the higher spending caps established? - b.
+If otherwise established by the Commission, in which docket were the higher spending caps established?

+- b.
 Did any costs for program year 2018 result from payments to an affiliate?
 If so, do those costs meet the requirements for affiliate expenses in PURA § 36.058? - c.
 Does the EECRF application include, as administrative costs or otherwise, EECRF ratecase expenses for the utility's immediately previous EECRF proceeding?
-If so,

-- i.
+If so, - i.
 Do the requested EECRF rate-case expenses comply with 16 TAC § 25.245(b)(1) through (6)? - ii.
 Using the factors in 16 TAC § 25.245(c)(1) through (6), what amount of rate-case expenses actually and reasonably incurred by the utility, if any, does a preponderance of the evidence support? - iii.
-Should any of the utility's rate-case expenses be disallowed under 16 TAC § 25.245(d)?If so, how was the disallowance calculated? - iv.
-What amount, if any, of the utility's rate-case expenses should the Commission award under PURA §§ 36.062 and 36.061(b)? - d.
+Should any of the utility's rate-case expenses be disallowed under 16 TAC § 25.245(d)?
+If so, how was the disallowance calculated? - iv.
+What amount, if any, of the utility's rate-case expenses should the Commission award under PURA §§ 36.061(b) and 36.062? - d.
 Does the EECRF application include, as administrative costs or otherwise, any municipality's EECRF rate-case expenses for the immediately previous EECRF proceeding? - i.
 Do the municipality's requested EECRF rate-case expenses comply with 16 TAC § 25.245(b)(1) through (6)? - ii.
 Using the factors of 16 TAC § 25.245(c)(1) through (6), what amount of rate-case expenses actually and reasonably incurred by the municipality, if any, does a preponderance of the evidence support? - iii.
 Should any of the municipality's rate-case expenses be disallowed under 16 TAC § 25.245(d)?
 If so, how was the disallowance calculated? - iv.
 What amount, if any, of the municipality's rate-case expenses should the Commission award under PURA § 33.023(b) that are not excluded by PURA § 36.062? - 9.
-For each EECRF rate class, what is the amount, if any, of under- or over-recovered EECRF costs under 16 TAC § 25.182 for program year 2018? - a.
+For each EECRF rate class, what is the amount, if any, of under- or over-recovered EECRF costs under 16 TAC § 25.182 for program year 2018?

+- a.
 Did the utility recover any of its energy-efficiency costs through base rates for program year 2018?
 If so, what is the actual amount of energy-efficiency revenues collected through base rates under 16 TAC § 25.182(d)(2)? - b.
-What was the actual revenue collected through the utility's EECRF for program year 2018?

-c.
-What were the actual costs that comply with 16 TAC § 25.182(d)(12) of the utility's energy-efficiency programs for program year 2018?
+What was the actual revenue collected through the utility's EECRF for program year 2018? - c.
+What were the actual costs that comply with 16 TAC § 25.182(d)(12) of the utility's energy-efficiency programs for program year 2018? - d.
+What is the amount of interest applied to the under- or over-recovery for each rate class?